 - Claimants who have exhausted their claim with a benefit year end date on or after 7/6/2019 are potentially eligible for PEUC.

-- PEUC offers an additional 13 weeks of benefits to individuals at their former weekly benefit amount, plus dependents, if applicable.
+- PEUC offers an additional 53 weeks of benefits to individuals at their former weekly benefit amount, plus dependents, if applicable.
 The PEUC program will conclude the week ending September 4, 2021.

 - If the UI claim has expired, a claimant must file a new regular UI claim prior to filing for PEUC.